We may earn commission from affiliate links →

-Just look at a picture of Santorini, and you’ll know exactly why you should go and visit this breathtaking volcanic island.
+Just look at a picture of Santorini, and you’ll know precisely why you should go and visit this breathtaking volcanic island.
 It’s almost impossibly beautiful.
 Here are some other reasons why you might choose Santorini over Crete.

 - In fact, those views on Santorini are so amazing they deserve their own bullet point.
 Especially the northern village of Oia is famous for its sunsets.
-You can watch the sun dip behind the Mediterranean Sea while enjoying a glass of local wine on your own private balcony.
+You can watch the sun dip behind the Mediterranean Sea while enjoying a glass of local wine on your private balcony.

 - You can stay in a cave hotel in Santorini.
 Yes, you read that right.
 The volcanic rocks on Santorini’s hilly coasts are quite carvable—is that a word?—and many hotels feature cave rooms, suites, and apartments.
 They typically feature whitewashed, domed rooms and hallways, as well as private hot tubs and balconies.
-Staying in a Santorini cave hotel is one of the world’s greatest travel experiences.
+Staying in a Santorini cave hotel is one of the world’s most incredible travel experiences.

 - Arguably more so than Crete, Santorini has become a gastronomical destination, too.
 On this small island, you can enjoy traditional Greek platters at taverns, sip on exquisite wines or refreshing cocktails, and indulge in fusion foods at high-end restaurants.

-- It’s a place to really wind down and relax.
-Just because there’s relatively little to do here—especially when compared with Crete—Santorini is a phenomenal place to kick back with a good book, enjoy each other’s company, and simply sit and take in the epic views.
+- It’s a place to wind down and relax.
+Just because there’s relatively little to do here—especially when compared with Crete—Santorini is a phenomenal place to kick back with a good book, enjoy each other’s company, and sit and take in the epic views.
 Although it’s very “Instagrammable,” Santorini is also a top location for that “digital detox” we all need.

 Reasons Not To Visit Santorini